kalramohit/my-covid-time/README.md

 2. Install dependencies with `npm i`
 3. Rename `.env.template` to `.env`
 4. Get a local postgres db running - Docker is probably easiest, but local postgres would also work
-5. With Docker installed, run `docker run --name my-covid-story-dev -p 5432:5432 -e POSTGRES_PASSWORD=mycovidstory -d postgres:12.6-alpine` (this will match the DB URL string in .env)
+5. With Docker installed, run `docker run --name my-covid-time-dev -p 5432:5432 -e POSTGRES_PASSWORD=mycovidtime -d postgres:12.6-alpine` (this will match the DB URL string in .env)
 6. Run `npx prisma migrate dev --name init` to apply migrations in `prisma/migrations`.
 7. Run `npx prisma db seed --preview-feature` to see test data from `prisma/seed.ts`.
 8. Run `npm run dev` to start the app locally.